 After years of "fighting" fuse replacement, Kent finally decided he had had enough!
 And so is born another special tool.
 It is designed specifically to securely grab hold of a ceramic fuse and remove it from and replace it back into the fuse box with very minimal exertion and no damage.

 Fits the Following: All models PON, FIN, P55, 110, 111, 112, 113, 108, 109, 114, 115, 107, 116, 123, 124, 126, and 201 chassis.
 This is a must have tool for any electrical testing!
 Good quality at an affordable price.
 Will test all 6 Volt, 12 Volt or 24 volt applications.

-If you plan to change coolant hoses this is a must have labor saving tool.
+If you plan to change coolant hoses this is a must-have labor-saving tool.
 This is one cleverly designed tool.
-Could not have done it better myself.
-I actually use to make a couple different types before I found this one.
+I could not have done it better myself.
+I actually use to make a couple of different types before I found this one.